VimsRocz/IMU/README.md

 ```bash
 python src/run_all_datasets.py
 ```
-By default this processes each dataset with the TRIAD, Davenport and SVD initialisation methods.
+By default this now runs only the `IMU_X001`/`GNSS_X001` dataset with the TRIAD, Davenport and SVD methods.
+Use `--datasets` or `--config` to process additional pairs.
 To limit the run to a single method pass `--method METHODNAME`.
 The script shows a progress bar and finishes with a small summary table: